symphony-jeremy/DynamoProject/README.md

 # DynamoProject

-This is my intership project with Symphony
+This is my internship project with Symphony

 ## Prerequisites